 A prominent challenge for training our model is that datasets with captioned trajectories are scarce.
-To address this, we design our end-to-end model such that it has separate, but interlinked stages for object proposals, tracking and captioning.
-Thanks to this design choice, we can train our model without any full annotations for the \DenseVOC task by using a mixture of \emph{disjoint} tasks and datasets that supervise different parts of our model.
-For example, we can train our object proposal component using image-level object detection labels from COCO~\cite{lin2014microsoft}, and the captioning component from video-level captioning datasets like SMiT~\cite{Monfort_2021_CVPR}.
-Our disjoint pretraining tasks are complementary, and in combination supervise our entire model.
+However, annotations for each sub-task, or even each combination of the sub-tasks, are abundant.
+For example, we can train our object proposal component using image-level object detection labels from COCO~\citep{lin2014microsoft}, and the captioning component from video-level captioning datasets like SMiT~\citep{Monfort_2021_CVPR}.
+These disjoint training tasks are complementary, and in combination supervise our entire model.
 This enables us to perform our \DenseVOC task in a zero-shot manner, and we show that we can achieve noteworthy performance despite not having access to any full, captioned object trajectories during training.
 Furthermore, this pretraining serves as a powerful initialization for finetuning on the full \DenseVOC task, where limited annotations are available.

 Another challenge in our task is to produce holistic and consistent captions for objects across frames.
 Note that a baseline of applying a strong, dense image captioning model per-frame, and then linking objects together is poorly suited to this scenario: the captions at each frame are likely to be different due to subtle appearance changes across frames.
-This motivates our end-to-end trained model, which includes a novel end-to-end tracking algorithm that efficiently aggregates features of the same object across time, enabling the subsequent captioning module to leverage global video features to produce coherent captions.
+This motivates our end-to-end trained model, which includes a novel end-to-end tracking algorithm that aggregates features of the same object across time, enabling the subsequent captioner to leverage global features to produce coherent captions.